-An expedition goes in search of the elusive Yeti, but it doesn't want to be bothered.
+An expedition goes in search of the elusive Yeti, but the Yeti doesn't want to be bothered.

-Hammer had a huge hit with their versions of Nigel Kneale's Quatermass TV series, but couldn't replicate the same success with his play The Creature.
+Hammer had huge hits with their versions of Nigel Kneale's Quatermass TV series, but couldn't replicate the same success with his play The Creature.

 Director: Val Guest

 Players: Peter Cushing, Forrest Tucker, Maureen Connell, Richard Wattis, Robert Brown, Michael Brill, Wolfe Morris, Arnold Marle, Anthony Chinn

 John Mills and a job-lot of stiff-upper-lipped character actors in a midget submarine blowing up German shipping.
 Well made but just another British war film.